-- 1. Log in to the KACE Systems Deployment Appliance Administrator Console. - 2.
-On the left navigation pane, choose Home > Dashboard. - The Disk Usage pie chart displays a view of the storage information, which is updated every 10 minutes and every 60 minutes when storage is offboard. - 3.
-Mouse over any section in the Disk Usage pie chart to view the percentage of available disk space for a component.
+- 1. Go to the Dashboard. - The Disk Usage pie chart displays a view of the storage information, which is updated every 10 minutes and every 60 minutes when storage is offboard. - 2.
+Mouse over any section in the pie chart to view the percentage of available disk space for a component.